-There are currently over 19,000 achievements annually of apprentices as Adult Care Workers and this volume is expected to continue.
+There are currently over 19,000 achievements annually of apprentices as Lead Adult Care Workers and this volume is expected to continue.
 Based on detailed work we have done with existing assessment organisations to date, it is estimated that approximately 15-30% of the cost of the apprenticeship will be taken up by the end point assessment.
 However, we hope as more assessment organisations enter the market, the cost of delivering end point assessment will continue to fall, and settle below 20% once the apprenticeship is fully established.
 There is already a well-established framework which this standard will replace and therefore an existing base of potential assessors.
 The workforce is well spread around the country so assessors exist across all regions.
-Employer-led approaches for quality assurance and governance are being considered, and we are working through the options directly with BIS.
 Consistency of delivery will be achieved through the employer-led Quality Assurance Body which will commission the creation of the end-point tests, convene standardisation conferences of the different end-point assessment organisations and create a central database on which results are recorded so that quality can be monitored nationally and risk-based audits can take place where necessary.